-\textit{Good} latent representations should cluster representations of semantically similar samples together while dispersing and uncorrelating representations of semantically dissimilar samples~\cite{hermans2017defense,ArcFace,mcr2}.
-SSL, however, should learn these relationships without ground-truth semantic information.
-As alternatives to manual supervision, many researchers have proposed a variety of pretext tasks that can aid in comprehending semantically relevant representations, including context prediction~\cite{mikolov2013distributed, doersch2015unsupervised}, in-painting~\cite{pathak2016context, chen2020generative}, auto-encoding~\cite{BALDI198953} and masked language modeling~\cite{devlin2018bert}.
-Using pretext tasks, SSL can utilize the abundant data and improve performance without human supervision.

-Contrastive learning (InfoNCE)~\cite{infoNCE(CPC)}, one of the pretext tasks, aims to learn instance-level relationships between samples in a self-supervised manner using a similarity function (cosine similarity) and cross-entropy. \citet{wu2018unsupervised} define different views of the same image as "positive pairs," and views from different images as "negative pairs."
-Contrastive learning enforces neural networks to generate close representations for positive samples and distant representations for negative samples.
+Contrastive learning (InfoNCE)~\cite{infoNCE(CPC)} aims to learn instance-level relationships between samples using a similarity function (cosine similarity) and cross-entropy.
+Contrastive learning enforces neural networks to generate close representations for positive samples (different views of the same image) and distant representations for negative samples (views from different images)~\cite{wu2018unsupervised}.
 Several InfoNCE-based SSL methods~\cite{SimCLR,SwAV,BYOL,MoCo,SimSIAM} have been proposed.
-For example, \textit{MoCo} \cite{MoCo,MoCov2,MoCov3} proposes using a teacher model for generating different latent representations of the same samples. \textit{SimCLR}~\cite{SimCLR,SimCLRv2} demonstrated that augmentations play a critical role in contrastive learning frameworks. \textit{BYOL}~\cite{BYOL}, another variety of InfoNCE, proposes using only positive samples.
+For example, \textit{MoCo} \cite{MoCo,MoCov2,MoCov3} proposed using a teacher model for generating different latent representations of the same samples. \textit{SimCLR}~\cite{SimCLR,SimCLRv2} demonstrated that augmentations play a critical role in contrastive learning frameworks. \textit{BYOL}~\cite{BYOL}, another variety of InfoNCE, proposed using only positive samples.

 Several works have analyzed the properties and limitations of contrastive learning~\cite{Wang_2021_CVPR,zhang2022incorporating,Wang2022,debiased}. \citet{Wang_2021_CVPR} analyzed the role of temperature $\tau$ in contrastive learning, and found that contrastive learning focuses on nearby samples.
 Similarly, \citet{zhang2022incorporating} argue that contrastive learning is robust to long-tail distribution.
-There are additional studies to uncover the weak spots of contrastive learning. \citet{Wang2022}, for example, showed that contrastive learning tends to ignore non-shared information between views, resulting in performance degradation in some downstream task.
+There are additional studies to uncover the weak spots of contrastive learning and suggest remedies. \citet{Wang2022}, for example, showed that contrastive learning tends to ignore non-shared information between views, resulting in performance degradation in some downstream task.
 Meanwhile, \citet{debiased} demonstrate that contrastive learning is biased and thus de-biasing contrastive learning loss can improve representation learning.